Carolus Linnaeus: Names, Flowers, and Bananas

 A portrait photo of Dr. Tamara Caulkins, who is a science historian.
 She has blonde hair and glasses.

 Dr. Tamara Caulkins has a website describing who she is, a list of her publications, teaching, and curriculm vitae (academic resume).
 She is interested in science history, but also the history we are making now.
 This includes environmental history, like the history of climate science.
-She is also a classical guitarist with her husband Neil.
-In this podcast, we play two cuts from their CD, The Grand March.
+Check out the slide show she used in presenting a paper at the 4th World Congress of Environmental History, called Inside the Conservatory: A

 There’s a Facebook video about Snorkel the African spurred (sulcata) tortoise (Centrochelys sulcata) who roams the the three greenhouses at Central Washington University.
 My daughter, Linnea Stavney is interviewed as the Greenhouse Manager and tortoise-keeper.
 Produced by CWU Central News Watch.
 There’s also a nice news article from the Central Washington Observer.